 INSPIRATION • CREATIVITY • INNOVATION • PASSION

 NOTICE: TEMPORARY WAIVER OF PORTFOLIO REVIEW

 THE DEPARTMENT OF ART & DESIGN WILL TEMPORARILY BE WAIVING THE REQUIREMENT TO SUBMIT A PORTFOLIO REVIEW UNTIL JANUARY 2021.

 WHAT THIS MEANS TO YOU, IS THAT PROVIDED YOU MEET GENERAL ADMISSION REQUIREMENTS, YOU WILL AUTOMATICALLY BE ACCEPTED INTO THE ART OR DESIGN PROGRAM OF CHOICE THAT YOU SELECT ON THE GENERAL APPLICATION TO MILLERSVILLE UNIVERSITY.
-HOWEVER, IF YOU ARE CURRENTLY ENROLLED IN CLASSES AT MU, PLEASE COMPLETE A CHANGE OF MAJOR FORM WITH YOUR SELECTED DEGREE AND FORWARD IT TO THE CHAIR OF ART & DESIGN, SHAUNA FRISCHKORN, AT SHAUNA.FRISCHKORN@MILLERSVILLE.EDU.
+HOWEVER, IF YOU ARE CURRENTLY ENROLLED IN CLASSES AT MU, PLEASE COMPLETE A ACADEMIC PROGRAM CHANGE REQUEST WITH YOUR SELECTED DEGREE AND FORWARD IT TO THE CHAIR OF ART & DESIGN, SHAUNA FRISCHKORN, AT SHAUNA.FRISCHKORN@MILLERSVILLE.EDU.